Krazy Fest: May 29–31, 1998: Krazy✻Fest!

 Notes: The festival was originally to take place at Stage Door Johnnies in Louisville, Kentucky, but it was moved to the Brewery Thunderdome.
-The split CD between Metroschifter and Shipping News was released at the event.
+The split CD between Metroschifter and Shipping News was released at the event, as was Cave In's debut studio album Until Your Heart Stops.
 Due to an electrical storm and a subsequent power outage on the evening of Sunday May 31, headlining bands Superchunk and Shipping News were not able to perform.
 Two bands did not perform on Saturday May 30 due to one breaking up and another breaking down in Pennsylvania; one of the bands that played on Friday May 29 was asked to play a second set on Saturday to compensate.